Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars Splits and Trends

-- Looking at the 14 times this season the Stars finished a game with only one goal, they have a 3-9-2 record, good for eight points.
+- The 14 times this season the Stars finished a game with only one goal, they went 3-9-2 (eight points).

 Kraken Splits and Trends